aci-ref/facilitation_leading_practices/activities/03-engagement.md

 to create an ACI plan (see *[Implementing an ACI Plan](../04-aci_plan)* for more details) to document and organize all the major steps as one of the engagement outcomes.
-This plan can be used to drive future assistance and engagement meetings and aide in keeping the team organized for specific tasks that relate to particular researchers.
+This plan can be used to drive future assistance and engagement meetings and aid in keeping the team organized for specific tasks that relate to particular researchers.
 It provides a framework to track tasks that block other tasks while highlighting dependencies.
 In essence, an ACI plan is a blueprint or project